-At less than 45 mm in diameter, the watch is not very large and is also relatively slim measuring only 13.5 millimeters in height.
-Unlike many other relatively small watchmakers, Limes makes cases for their timekeepers (as well as for its sister brand Archimede) on its own premises, so, as you can see on the photos, the body of this gadget features a very non-generic, even unique shape.
+At less than 45 mm in diameter, it is not large and is also relatively slim measuring only 13.5 millimeters in height.
+Unlike many other relatively small watchmakers, Limes makes cases for their timekeepers (as well as for its sister brand Archimede) on its own premises, so, as you can see on the photos, the body of this gadget features a non-generic, even unique shape.
 Although there is something rough behind all those angles, I actually like the way the case is sculpted.
 However, for the price, I would probably expect a couple of touches of elegance here and there.
 Heck, even a strip of mirror polish on the bezel would be fine with me, but, well, no such luck.

-As you may already know, a couple of years ago ETA announced its decision to stop supplying third-party watchmakers with its own ebauches and started to pull out from the market.
+As you may already know, a couple of years ago ETA announced its decision to stop supplying third-party watchmakers with its own blank movements and started to pull out from the market.
 As a result, only this year alone, prices for ETA movements grew as much as 70 percent forcing independent brands to look for more affordable alternatives.
 Like many recently introduced timekeepers, the new Endurance Leviathan is powered by Sellita SW200 automatic caliber.

 The caliber offers the same level of functionality, runs for pretty much the same 38-40 hours after being fully wound and is already well-known among servicemen all over the world, so I don’t think that this is a big deal.

 Compared to the aforementioned Neptun 2, the new Leviathan features the same basic styling of the dial, but now sports noticeably shorter hour markers and has the original pointy-shaped hands replaced with stubby ones.
-Somewhat surprisingly, the combination resulted in not only more laconic, but also more elegant design making the watch look more expensive than it is.
+Somewhat surprisingly, the combination resulted in not only more laconic but also more elegant design making the watch look more expensive than it is.

 According to the German brand, the watch is competitively priced at just €995.
 For the money, you will get the watch on a comfortable black rubber band.
 Spending €200 more, you will get it on an even more appealing stainless steel bracelet.
-Nice, but still a bit on an expensive side.
+Nice, but still a bit on the expensive side.

 See also: Archimede SportTaucher M

-Limes Endurance Leviathan 300M automatic diving watch specification
+Limes Endurance Leviathan 300M specification

 Price: €995 – € 1195 (MSRP)